 If you seek to experience history at its finest, cloaked with the vibe of a fast-paced city, then San Antonio is the ideal place for you.

 The best way to explore the city is through guided tours.
-The options of things to do in San Antonio are plenty, and it cannot be very clear to explore the city on your own.
-Exploring the various attractions, landmarks, shops, and eateries in organized tours either in double-decker buses, kayaks, or river barges with an informed local guide is recommended.
+Exploring the various attractions, landmarks, shops, and eateries in organized tours, either in double-decker buses, kayaks, or river barges with an informed local guide, is recommended.

-1. THINGS TO DO IN SAN ANTONIO: EXPLORING THE HISTORIC SIDE OF SAN ANTONIO, TEXAS
+1. EXPLORING THE HISTORIC SIDE OF SAN ANTONIO, TEXAS

 In his book Spanish Missions of Texas, Herbert Malloy Mason described the Alamo as one of “the finest examples of Spanish ecclesiastical building on the North American continent.”

-The Alamo is distinctive in the sense that this building has served as a chapel, a military fortress, a prison, San Antonio’s first hospital, and now as a world heritage site today.
-It even functioned as a wholesale grocery store for a while in the past!
+The Alamo is distinctive in that this building has served as a chapel, a military fortress, a prison, San Antonio’s first hospital, and now as a world heritage site.
+It even functioned as a wholesale grocery store for a while!

 The Battle of the Alamo was pivotal in Texas’ history.
 Cruelty meted out by the Mexican forces inspired many Texans to join the fight against the Mexicans.
 The casualty rate was very high on both sides.
 Hence, the Alamo generates patriotic feelings for the Texans.